aglavic/genx/doc_source/source/install.rst

 * pint (support in orsopy conversion of units)
 * pymysql (access of crystallography open database for SLD - SimpleLayer plugin
 * bumps (statistical analysis and alternative refinement method)
+* docutils (improves how help pages are displayed)

+With modern python environments, all requirements can be installed via pip and, despite for the optional packages, are being automatically installed when using the genx3 package.
 On a Linux system these packages can usually be installed through the package manager.
 On a windows and OSX systems the anaconda distribution contains all packages.